Heritage properties: prepare a heritage management plan

 Read HMRC’s guidance on conditional exemption for detailed advice on the rules of conditional exemption.
 You can also contact people in the relevant advisory agencies for further help.

-English Heritage offers further advice on outstanding buildings, amenity land and historically associated objects.
-Specific advice about preparing a management plan for historically associated objects is available in the English Heritage guide to drawing up a collections management plan
+Historic England offers further advice on outstanding buildings, amenity land and historically associated objects.
+Specific advice about preparing a management plan for historically associated objects is available in the guide to drawing up a collections management plan

 Read the Natural England in-depth guides on conditional exemption and heritage management plans for further guidance and an example of a heritage management plan.